willowisp01/tp/docs/UserGuide.md

 ### 7.10 Archiving Features
 #### 7.10.1 Archiving a student : `archive`

-Archives a student from the person list to the archived list.
+Archives a student from the person list.
+That student is moved to the archived list.

 Format: `archive STUDENT_ID`

 * Archives a student with the specified `STUDENT_ID`.
 * `Student_ID` should **start with A follow by 7 digits and ends with a letter [A-Z]**.
     * e.g. `A0123459X`
-* The student with the specified `STUDENT_ID` must exists in the person list.
+* The student with the specified `STUDENT_ID` must exist in the person list.

 Example:
-* `archive A0123459X` archives a student with the student_id "A0123459X".
+* `archive A0123459X` archives a student with  `student_id = A0123459X`.

 Expected output:
 ![](images/ArchiveUI.png)